-C. Students interested in a CTC class or program can visit a class of interest through coordination with their grade-level counselor, CTC counselor, and sending and receiving teacher.
+- Students interested in a CTC class or program can visit a class of interest through coordination with their grade-level counselor and sending and receiving teacher.

-D. Grade-level counselors have individual meetings with students regarding career exploration, college planning, and course selection appropriate to these plans.
-Counselors refer students to the CTC counselor for more detailed discussions of what particular CTC programs have to offer.
+- Grade-level counselors have individual meetings with students regarding career exploration, college planning, and course selection appropriate to these plans.
+Counselors refer students to the CTC Director or CTC teachers for more detailed discussions of what particular CTC programs have to offer.

-E. Students are introduced to various free resources for career planning and exploration and the district subscribes to Career Cruising, a career exploration and discovery tool which has assessments for students to learn more about themselves and career profiles to learn more about jobs and their characteristics.
+- Students are introduced to various free resources for career planning and exploration and the district subscribes to Xello, a career exploration and discovery tool which has assessments for students to learn more about themselves and career profiles to learn more about jobs and their characteristics.

-J. Parent Night and Elective Showcase occurs in February each year in which CTC programs are represented with faculty members and informational displays.
-At this event, parents and students can talk to CTC teachers and learn about the courses and CTSO opportunities available to them through participation in our programs.
+- Parent Night, Elective Showcase, and other recruitment activities are provided each year to allow parents and students to talk with CTC teachers and students to learn about the courses and CTSO opportunities available to them through participation in our programs.

 Middle Level Initiatives

-A. 8th Grade tours of the CTC are held in the winter, and classroom discussions about the tours with counselors ensue following the tours.
-Students participate in 8-minute presentations from each of the program's teachers and students, as well as an overview CTC video and welcome from CTC student leaders.
+- 8th Grade tours of the CTC are provided in late fall and classroom discussions about the tours with counselors ensue following the tours.
+Students participate in presentations from each of the program's teachers and students, as well as an overview CTC video and welcome from CTC student leaders.
 Demonstrations and explanations by teachers and current students are utilized to emphasize program benefits and features, successful students, career opportunities, etc. Information relative to non-traditional employment opportunities is given during presentations.

-C. Students participate in Career Day, during which 2-year, 4-year degree occupations are represented by professionals in the community.
-Approximately 40 different careers were represented in 2012.
-5 sessions were held that each students participates in, with almost 10
+- Students participate in Career Day, during which 2-year, 4-year degree occupations are represented by professionals in the community.

-D. Lessons introducing and using PA Career Zone (a career exploration website) are delivered.
+- Lessons introducing and using Xello are delivered.
 Students then used it in an exploratory manner, just to let kids know it's a resource and how to navigate the site.
-Counselors lead students through an exercise wher they had kids explore a career and place characteristics they learned about it into their electronic portfolio.
+Counselors lead students through an exercise where they had kids explore a career and place characteristics they learned about it into their electronic portfolio.

-E. The Delta Program is a school of choice for secondary school students in the district In 8th grade, students have the opportunity to attend Delta and shadow a student for the day to see if the differing approaches to teaching and learning, as well as the unique school climate, is better suited to students interests and needs.
-Finding a work environment best-suited to students unique needs is essential for success in high school and in the workplace.
+- The Delta Program is a school of choice for secondary school students in the district In 6th grade, students have the opportunity to attend Delta and shadow a student for the day to see if the differing approaches to teaching and learning, as well as the unique school climate, is better suited to students interests and needs.
+Finding a work environment best-suited to students' unique needs is essential for success in high school and in the workplace.